AndreasMerentitis/time-series-demo/README.md

 ```
 After this step copy the link that will be produced to your web browser and run the example from there

+Shampoo sales with SARIMAX:
 ![relative path 1](/Shampoo_sales_SARIMAX.jpeg?raw=true "Shampoo_sales_SARIMAX.jpeg")

+Shampoo sales components with Prophet:
 ![relative path 1](/Sahmpoo_sales_components_Prophet.png?raw=true "Sahmpoo_sales_components_Prophet.png")